 Bossier Parish is on an audio fiscal footing with all funds “trending in the suitable route” and no conclusions to report that would exhibit anything at all destructive.

 That’s the term shipped Monday to Bossier Parish Law enforcement Jury users from auditor Travis Morehart through his yearly exit audit report.
-Police Jury customers fulfilled for their regular session Monday so associates could attend the Countrywide Affiliation of Counties (NACo) yearly meeting.
+Police Jury customers fulfilled their regular session Monday so associates could attend the Countrywide Affiliation of Counties (NACo) yearly meeting.

-Morehart claimed the parish’s h2o and sewer process confirmed $1.9 million in functions in the course of the fiscal calendar year, up from $1.3 million previous calendar year.
-He explained to the jury the procedure is trending the proper way and, “…has appear a very long way in just two several years.”
+Morehart claimed the parish’s h2o and sewer process confirmed $1.9 million in functions in the course of the fiscal calendar year, up from $1.3 million the previous calendar year.
+He explained to the jury the procedure is trending the proper way and, “…has appeared a very long way in just two several years.”